Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 Cause 4 — Trigger.new in Delete Context

 "Null Pointer Exception means code tried to access a property or call a method on a null variable.
-Common causes: single-record SOQL returning no results (fix: use List + isEmpty()), relationship field not in SOQL query, Map.get() returning null, Trigger.new in delete context (fix: use Trigger.old), and string methods on null fields.
-My go-to fix is the safe navigation operator ?. introduced in Spring 21 — opp.Account?.Client_Contact__r?.Email returns null safely instead of crashing.
-I use Debug Logs to find the exact line, then add System.debug() to identify the null variable."
+Common causes: single-record SOQL returning no results (fix: use List + isEmpty()), relationship field not in SOQL query, Map.get() returning null, Trigger.new in delete context (fix: use Trigger.old).
+My go-to fix is the safe navigation operator ?. introduced in Spring 21 — opp.Account?.Client_Contact__r?.Email returns null safely.
+I use Debug Logs to find the exact line, then System.debug() to identify the null variable."